isomerpages/moe-victoriajc/happenings-at-vjc/2024/_posts/2024-08-22-post-Staff Day Celebrations.md

 of our teachers and staff on 22<sup>nd</sup> August.
-Students put up exhilarating performances and meaningful activities to honour their teachers for their hard and heart work to transform the mundane into extraordinary learning experiences everyday.
+Students put up exhilarating performances and meaningful activities to honour their teachers for their hard and heart work to transform the mundane into extraordinary learning experiences every day.
 Happy Teachers’ Day! ❤️</p>